-In secondary school, English language learners can access ESL or ELD courses and receive support from content course teachers through accommodations and modifications.
+In secondary school, English language learners develop English language proficiency in ESL or ELD courses and also receive accommodations and modifications to support their English language learning from teachers in content/ subject courses.

 There are many ways families can support their child's learning.
-Consider having a conversation with your child's teachers to discuss the development of English learning, and the supports they are receiving.
-Share important information about your child's experiences within and outside of school, including interests, strengths and goals.
+Consider having a conversation with your child's teacher(s) to discuss the development of English learning, and the supports they are receiving.
+Share important information about your child's social, cultural and academic experiences within and outside of school, including interests, strengths and goals.